jamesaustinmiley/Installation/README.md

 <br />

 <p>
 Rename the ost-sampleconfig.php file, located in the osTicket folder in the Windows C Drive, to ost-config.php.
 Assign permissions to osTicket through the ost-config.php file.
-Disable all of the listed permissions and add new permissions.
-Give everyone permission to osTicket by listing Everyone as the Principal with Full Control as the Basic Permission and click Apply.
-Return to the osTicket website and click Continue to set up your Helpdesk, and Admin User Settings.
+Disable all the listed permissions and add new permissions.
+Grant everyone permission to osTicket by setting Everyone as the Principal with Full Control as the Basic Permission, then click Apply.
+Return to the osTicket website and click Continue to set up your Helpdesk and Admin User Settings.
 To set up your Database Settings, you must install HeidiSQL.
 Create a new session, make sure the Username and Password match (root/root), and open the session.
 Create a new database named osTicket.
 Go back to Database Settings and fill in MySQL Database, Username, and Password.
 Click Install Now to view the osTicket Installer page.
 </p>
 <p>
 <img src="https://imgur.com/sRs3Hoo.png" alt="Rename File"/>